Last House on Dead End Street: Release

-In May 1977, the film was released in a truncated cut as The Fun House, screening at drive-in theaters throughout Connecticut, as well as in Shreveport, Louisiana, and Millville, New Jersey.
+In the spring of 1977, the film was released in a truncated cut as The Fun House, screening at drive-in theaters in Philadelphia beginning May 4, 1977, and throughout Connecticut beginning May 6, 1977, as well as in Shreveport, Louisiana, and Millville, New Jersey.
 It subsequently screened at a drive-in in Ithaca, New York beginning June 3, 1977, paired as a double feature with Mark of the Devil.
 Independent film distributor Cinematic Releasing Corporation subsequently acquired rights to the film and had re-released it as early as March 1979 (Miami, Florida) under the title Last House on Dead End Street, a play on the title of the Wes Craven film The Last House on the Left (1972).
 It opened in New York City under this title on December 28, 1979.
 Vernacular historian Bill Landis note that, during the film's New York screenings—which occurred primarily in grindhouse theaters in Times Square—"people on the Deuce sat stunned and sickened, but unable to leave their seats."
-In the United Kingdom, the film was banned by the British Board of Film Classification; Tobe Hooper's slasher film The Funhouse (1981) was also banned by association, as the films had almost identical titles.
+Watkins alleged that the film caused riots when subsequently shown in New York City and Chicago; it was apocryphally claimed that a theater in Chicago was burned down in a riot that occurred during a screening.

+In the United Kingdom, the film was never submitted to the BBFC for cinema classification.
+It was scheduled for video release on the FLK label, but due to the growing hysteria regarding Video Nasties, only one batch was duplicated, and never officially released.
+Sleeves were printed, but destroyed; Tobe Hooper's similarly titled slasher film The Funhouse (1981) was briefly considered a Video Nasty - it is speculated that this was due to confusion with Watkins' film.

-For over two decades following the film's theatrical release, the true identities of the director and cast were unknown to the public, as the names given in the credits were pseudonyms.
+For over two decades following the film's theatrical release, the true identities of the director and cast were largely unknown to the public, as the names given in the credits were pseudonyms.
 This sparked various rumors surrounding the film, the most well-known being that it had emerged from underground cinema circles in New York, and featured footage of actual murders.
 In his 1995 book Killing for Culture, David Kerekes stated: "Any attempt to trace the names behind Last House on Dead End Street will lead no further than the credits themselves, all obviously false."
 However, Chas Balun's 1989 review had in fact identified the film's director as "a young New York film student named Roger Watkins."